 The national systems interact with each other via the EU Hub.
 This ensures the safety of multi-market packs.
 Also parallel traded packs can be correctly verified.
 In addition to this, a pan-European system is an efficient tool in case of a recall situation.

-The National Agency for Medicines FIMEA supervises the system in Finland.
+The Finnish Medicines Agency Fimea supervises the system in Finland.

 Governance of the system